Dolly Castro Flaunts Her Bod In A Light Blue Bikini At Laguna Beach

-Dolly Castro was sharing lots of steamy new Instagram pics from Riviera Maya until a few days ago when her geotag changed to Laguna Beach, California.
-And in her newest update from today, she showcased her hourglass figure in a bikini from PrettyLittleThing.
+Dolly Castro had been sharing plenty of steamy Instagram pics from Riviera Maya until a few days ago when her geotag changed to Laguna Beach, California.
+And in her newest update today, she showcased her hourglass figure in a bikini from PrettyLittleThing.

 The model posed outside on a tiled walkway in front of a well-manicured lawn.
 She stood on her toes and placed her left leg in front with her hands by her sides.
 Dolly tilted her head to the right and flashed a big smile as she gazed into the distance.

 Her bikini was unconventional and appeared to be inspired by loungewear.
-Her top resembled a crop t-shirt with short sleeves, and she left the front unbuttoned to allow her cleavage to show.
-Her matching bottoms had a thick waistline and the same buttons down the center, and her toned abs and curvy hips were visible.
+Her top resembled a crop T-shirt, and she left the front unbuttoned to allow her cleavage to show.
+Her matching bottoms had a thick waistline with the same buttons down the center, and her toned abs and curvy hips were visible.

-Dolly wore her hair down in a middle part with a piece of her bangs framing her face, and her various accessories added glam to her look.
+Dolly wore her hair down in a middle part with a strand of her bangs framing her face, and her various accessories added glam to her look.
 These included a pair of large dazzling earrings that were diamond-shaped and bordered with sparkling gems, a couple of gold bracelets on her wrist, and a ring.

-Behind her in the distance was a stretch of beach, a small hill, and the ocean waters peeked through.
+Behind her in the distance was a stretch of beach, a small hill, and the ocean.

 It looked like the skies were covered in hazy clouds when the shot was taken.